 Whether you find your cause or your cause finds you is irrelevant.
 What matters is that you find a cause that you believe in and go for it!

-His genius was to know what was great design when he saw it and reject crappy products or ideas most of the time.
+His genius was to know what was brilliant design when he saw it and reject crappy products or ideas most of the time.

-Steve had this ability to "see round the corner" when it came to products and markets in the tech space.
-He believed that "the action is on the next curve" and this helped him to create several prodcuts that were ahead of their time.
+Steve had this ability to "see around the corner" when it came to products and markets in the tech space.
+He believed that "the action is on the next curve" and this helped him to create several products that were ahead of their time.

-The ability to see round corners and follow his convictions around products that he felt would dramatically improve people's lives helped Apple push technlogical frontiers.
+The ability to see around corners and follow his convictions around products that he felt would dramatically improve people's lives helped Apple push technological frontiers.